I am possibly the least dramatic person I know.

 They’ll either (a) tell you exactly what you did in great detail, (b) deny it, or (c) let you in on something much bigger.

-Most people can’t turn on a dime when it comes to their emotions and your friend is likely no different.
+Most people can’t turn on a dime when it comes to their emotional responses and your friend is likely no different.
 They’ll need time to work through their emotions in their own head before they’re ready to talk and reconcile with someone else.

 By pushing them for an answer sooner than they’re ready to talk, you’ll likely just exacerbate the issue.
 So resist the urge to press in for answers if they’re not willing to give them just yet.

 I started fighting with her in my head, saying exactly what I thought, though she wasn’t even aware the conversation was happening there in my bathroom.
-And unsurprisingly, every morning I grew more and more angry at my friend.
+And unsurprisingly, my feelings of anger toward her grew more and more every morning.

 You become what you dwell on.
+It’s a basic mental health fact.
 So choose to not dwell on speculations or bitterness.

 Again, you could return silence for silence.
 You could avoid them, roll your eyes at them, or gossip about them to your other friends.

-But if you sincerely wish to reconcile your friendship, don’t make messes you’ll have to clean up later.
+But if you sincerely wish to reconcile your friendship, it’s always a good idea to avoid making messes you’ll have to clean up later.

 By remaining available to talk, treating them respectfully, and resisting the urge to crank up the drama, you’ll be taking the high road.
 And you’ll avoid giving them any ammo that could stoke the fire.